CREST syndrome (also known as. limited systemic sclerosis or limited scleroderma) is a variant of progressive systemic sclerosis (PSS) and stands for

-Discal cysts (also known as a disk cyst or disk cyst) are uncommon lesions of the spine, representing an extrathecal cyst which communicates with the adjacent intervertebral disk through an annular fissure.
+Discal cysts (also known as a disk cyst or disc cyst) are uncommon lesions of the spine, representing an extrathecal cyst which communicates with the adjacent intervertebral disc through an annular fissure.

 The vast majority of discal cysts, as rare as they are, have been reporte...

-A disk bulge represents displacement of the outer fibers of the annulus fibrosus beyond the margins of the adjacent vertebral bodies, involving more than one-quarter (25% or 90 degrees) of the circumference of an intervertebral disk 3.
-Because it is limited by the annulus fibrosus it does not e...
+A disc bulge represents displacement of the outer fibers of the annulus fibrosus beyond the margins of the adjacent vertebral bodies, involving more than one-quarter (25% or 90 degrees) of the circumference of an intervertebral disc 3.
+Because it is limited by the annulus fibrosus it does not ex...

-Disk desiccation is an extremely common degenerative change of intervertebral discs.
-The incidence climbs with age, and to a large degree a gradual dehydration is a 'normal' part of disk aging.
-It results from replacement of the hydrophilic glycosaminoglycans within the nucleus pulposus with fib...
+Disc desiccation (also known as disc dehydration) is an extremely common degenerative change of intervertebral discs.
+The incidence climbs with age, and to a large degree a gradual dehydration is a 'normal' part of disc aging.
+It results from replacement of the hydrophilic glycosaminoglycans wit...

-Disk extrusion is a type of intervertebral disk herniation and is distinguished from a disk protrusion in that it:
+Disc extrusion is a type of intervertebral disc herniation and is distinguished from a disc protrusion in that it:

 in at least one plane, has a broader dome (B) than a neck (A)